abitmore/dev.bitshares.works/docs/bts_guide/accounts/index_account.rst

 -----------------------------

-.. note:: BitShares Account section in the dev.bitshares.works and the how.bitshares.works are the same contents.
+.. note:: BitShares Account section in the docs.bitshares.dev and the docs.bitshares.eu are the same contents.
 For searching purpose, having pages in both sites.

 |